Constitution & Bylaws

 Section C. Secretary

-The term of office for the Secretary will be three years.
+The term of Secretary will be three years.

 Section D. Treasurer